jfordonez/scRNASeq-Analysis/README.md

 # single-cell RNAseq analysis: a pre-analysis pipeline

-The repository contains scripts used in a single-cell analysis course taight by J. Montenegro and A. Cole in Univ. of Vienna (January 8 to February 5, 2023).
+The repository contains scripts used in a single-cell analysis course taught by J. Montenegro and A. Cole in Univ. of Vienna (January 8 to February 5, 2023).

 In summary, these batch scripts provide a step-by-step process for building a reference gene-model dataset and then mapping the scRNA-seq reads to a reference genome featuring the gene-model information initially generated.
 It is important to note that we are primarily interested in reads that map to the protein-coding regions of the genome, as we are primarily concerned with the differential gene expression profiles of cells.